-The existing ECB may be refinanced by raising a fresh ECB subject to the condition that the fresh ECB is raised at a lower all-incost and the outstanding maturity of the original ECB is maintained..
+The existing ECB, whether raised under the automatic route or the approval route, may be refinanced by raising a fresh ECB subject to the condition that the fresh ECB is raised at a lower all-in-cost, the outstanding maturity of the original ECB is not reduced (i.e. outstanding maturity of the existing ECB is either maintained or elongated) and the amount of fresh ECB is eligible to be raised under the automatic route.
+Further, such refinance is not permitted by raising fresh ECB from overseas branches / subsidiaries of Indian banks.